Battle of Italeni: Background

 After the massacre of Piet Retief and his men by Dingane on 6 February 1838, a number of Voortrekker camps were also attacked by the Zulu impis on 17 February 1838.
 The Voortrekker leader Gerrit Maritz became increasingly ill and was unable to lead an expedition.
-It was decided that Piet Uys and Hendrik Potgieter would lead a punitive commando in retaliation to the perceived aggression by the Zulus and their king, Dingane ka Senzangakona.
+It was decided that Piet Uys and Hendrik Potgieter would lead a punitive commando in retaliation to the aggression by the Zulus and their king, Dingane ka Senzangakona.
 During the meeting close to Blaaukransriver, Uys was elected as "General Field Commandant" by those present - becoming, in effect, the first elected Boer Commandant-General.
 Potgieter—a natural leader—objected to this and stated that he and his men were not prepared to serve under any other leader.
 As a compromise, it was decided that each commando would remain under its own leader, but that both parties would fight together.
 This arrangement would prove to have disastrous consequences.